 This is a little bit of cat trivia.
-Is not going to change the world but it is quite interesting nonetheless to people who like cats.
+It is not going to change the world but it is quite interesting nonetheless to people who like cats.

 Édouard Manet, a French modernist painter of the 19th century, was ‘a pivotal figure in the world of art in the transition from Realism to Impressionism’.
 Personally, I like his paintings although I am not convinced that he was the greatest of draughtsmen.